GoogleCloudPlatform/gcsfuse/docs/semantics.md

 stated.
 Similarly if the child is a directory but not a file.

 Note that if an inode does not exist in GCS, this nonexistent state is not cached in type cache.
-If an application needs to read nonexistent folders frequently, it could become a performance bottleneck as the nonexistent folder lookup request will hit GCS every time.
+If an application needs to read nonexistent file/dir frequently, it could become a performance bottleneck as the nonexistent inode lookup request will hit GCS every time.
 To alleviate that, the tuning flag `--enable-nonexistent-type-cache` can be set.
-Note that once this flag is set and an nonexistent file/dire is read, it will be cached in type cache.
+Note that once this flag is set and an nonexistent file/dir is read, it will be cached in type cache.
 So in mean time if the new file/dir is created, it will not be seen in cache before the cache expires after set time `--type-cache-ttl`.